omindspace/31github/README.md

 # 31github
-# second try to create repository in GH challenge
+# second try to create repository in GH challenge tr
+# try to learn python